 Why choose this course

-You can also tailor your learning through a choice of modules and final project, while benefitting from mentoring expertise to help you fulfil your career aspirations.
+You can also tailor your learning through a choice of optional modules and final project, while benefitting from mentoring expertise to help you fulfil your career aspirations.

 What you will study